 C’mon, who doesn’t remember devil dogs???

 Ok, maybe they aren’t as dry as a devil dogs (I used to drink at least two glasses of milk per devil dog) but they are similar.
-It’s just these whoopie pies are so much more ridiculously delicious.
+I used to get so excited when my mom would pack me a devil dog in my lunch box.
+These whoopie pies are so much more ridiculously delicious than those dry (yet crazy yummy) devil dogs.

 Check out his sweet face…